ChenBlue/Angular-domain-Uniform-linear-array-radiation-reception/README.md

 **Beamforming pattern** : If the signal arrives from a single direction $ \phi _0 $, then the optimal receiver projects the received signal onto the vector $ e_r (cos \phi _0) $.
 A signal from any other direction φ is attenuated by a factor of
 $$ |e_r (cosφ_0 )^* e_r (cosφ)|=|f_r (cosφ-cosφ_0 )| $$
 Polar plot: $(φ,|f_r (cosφ-cosφ_0 )|) $

+For geographically separated **received** antennas, the concepts is similar to separated transmitted antennas.

 ## Result
 ### SIMO